-Rainwater fittings Repair category 1 Notes No view was possible of the parapet gutter arrangements and, accordingly, no comment can be made on their condition or otherwise.
-These areas should be regularly checked for leakage and cleared of debris to prevent damp ingress and rot related defects which can be common in this type of building.
+Rainwater fittings Repair category 1 Notes Where previous leakage or overflow from rainwater goods has occurred a precautionary check of the surrounding building fabric is recommended with particular reference to damp or rot related defects.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
-Within the limitations of our inspection rainwater goods were seen to be free from significant defect.